 If the cyst is benign, or noncancerous, it may be left alone.
 However, it will be monitored every six months or so to see if it grows or becomes cancerous.
 If your doctor believes the cyst could lead to complications, you may be advised to have it surgically removed.

-A noncancerous lump in the fibroglandular tissue of the breast is much more common in females, but a fibroadenoma can still develop in males.
+A noncancerous lump in the fibroglandular tissue of the breast is much more common in females, but a fibroadenoma can still .
 It’s rare, though, because males usually don’t have fibroglandular tissue in their breasts.

 The lump may feel round and firm, like a marble in your breast.